TheRickestRick/Capstone/README.md

 **Prioritized Feature list (Label stretch features with STRETCH)**

--Business side login and account creation.
+1.Business side login and account creation.
--User side login and account creation.
+2.User side login and account creation.
--Business campaign creation and tracking.
+3.Business campaign creation and tracking.
--Create a unique widget for each campaign that the business can put next to their content to notify users that they can be rewarded for sharing.
+4.Create a unique widget for each campaign that the business can put next to their content to notify users that they can be rewarded for sharing.
--a user dashboard where the person sharing can see what links they have sent traffic to and the amount of traffic they have directed to the content.
+5.a user dashboard where the person sharing can see what links they have sent traffic to and the amount of traffic they have directed to the content.